 - A local education provider (defined in C.R.S.
 22-10-103(7) as an entity that provides appropriate and effective adult education and literacy programs recognized by the Department of Education).

-The Intent to Apply is the first step of the Request for Qualifications process to help CDE determine interest from potential providers.
-This Intent to Apply is due by Monday, September 30, 2019.
-Submitting an Intent to Apply is recommended, but not required, for any entity that will submit to CDE's Request for Qualifications.
+The Intent to Apply was the first step of the Request for Qualifications process to help CDE determine interest from potential providers.
+This Intent to Apply was due Monday, September 30, 2019.
+Submitting an Intent to Apply was recommended, but not required, for any entity that plans to submit a Request for Qualifications.

 Outcomes Reimbursements for Eligible Providers